 “I’ve never seen the industry aligned so strongly on anything like they did on Prop 60.
 It was refreshing, it was empowering and amazing.”

 Perhaps we have a new political force in the making.

 * * *

-Though I’m not certain what there is in this story that is misleading, there is, of course, a union in adult entertainment that is duly registered, as this comment states.
+In response to a comment that is reproduced below, I’m not certain what in this story is misleading.
+There is, of course, a union in adult entertainment that is duly registered, as this comment states.

 “Your story is missleading and contains false untrue statements.
 There is a Union for the adult industry The International Entertainment Adult Union The IEAU.
 We are registered and certified as the “Union” for the adult entertainment industry by the Dept. Of Labor since Dec.
 15th 2015 Union Number 000-404.
 Please either correct your story or we will send your site a C & D order.
 If you would like information pertaining to the Union, please fill free to contact us.
 Thank you”